For questions about theses, please contact (as appropriate):

 The information provided on this Library guide should help candidates fulfill the requirements of the university, but if there are any questions, please contact your Thesis Advisor, your GPC, the Registrar, or the Library, as appropriate.

 Download the current edition of the KAUST Thesis and Dissertation Guidelines by clicking the link below.

 This guide has been prepared by KAUST Graduate Affairs to assist students in the preparation of theses or dissertations.
 The requirements in this guide apply to all theses or dissertations to facilitate their preparation and distribution, and to assure preservation of the archival copy.
 Individual divisions may dictate more specific requirements.

 The thesis or dissertation must be prepared in accordance with the instructions given here and must be complete.
 Rewriting and changes will be necessary if the specifications are not met.
-The degree will not be officially awarded until the thesis or dissertation is presented and deemed to be satisfactory by the examination committee, approved by the offices of the Provost and Associate Provost of Graduate Affairs, and deposited with the University Library.
+The degree will not be officially awarded until the dissertation or thesis is presented in satisfactory form, approved by Advisor and Dean, and your GPC deposits it in the Library’s Research Repository.

 This Word and Latex template is intended to assist students with their thesis or dissertation preparation; however, responsibility for conforming with the KAUST guidelines ultimately rests with the student.